 How to Become a Teacher in Pennsylvania

 Teaching is one of the most powerful ways to affect change in the world.
-Indeed, teaching is a way to contribute to those you teach and everyone they touch.
 The following steps will help guide your journey toward becoming a teacher in the state of Pennsylvania.

 Choose What You Want to Teach